codemonument/doty/builder/summary/2025-11-21-architecture-path-resolution.md

 ### CLI Logic

+1. Determine config file path:
-1. Check if `--repo` flag provided → use that
+   - If `--config` / `-c` provided → use that
+   - Otherwise → search for `doty.kdl` in current directory
 2. Parse `defaults.pathResolution` from config
 3. Apply resolution strategy:
    - `config`: Use parent directory of `doty.kdl`